EnterpriseDB/barman/doc/barman-cloud-wal-restore.1.md

 This script can be used as a `restore_command` to download WAL files previously archived with `barman-cloud-wal-archive` command.
-Currently AWS S3 and Azure Blob Storage are supported.
+Currently AWS S3, Azure Blob Storage and Google Cloud Storage are supported.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by EnterpriseDB.